surniaulula/wpsso/readme.txt

 * Includes an option to hide the preview of all Pro settings and features. ;-)

-* Free add-ons extra and advanced functionality:
+* Free add-ons for additional functionality:

 	* [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) to manage mobile App information.
 	* [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) to manage multiple Organizations.